GavinHaLab/WDL-Pipelines/Griffin/README.md

 Based on the [snakemake demo](https://github.com/adoebley/Griffin/wiki) of griffin.

-### Shiny app -- For FH users only

-The DaSL has a helpful [tutorial on running workflows via the Shiny App](https://hutchdatascience.org/FH_WDL101_Cromwell/using-shiny-to-manage-workflows.html).

 Download the reference genome from the link below (if you don't have wget, you can open the link in a browser) and unzip it (the download may take ~10 minutes):\
 `wget http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz`\
 `gunzip hg38.fa.gz`\